web analytics

 man holding black DSLR camera with stabilizer

 Today we interview Jaques Smit, an incredible man.
-Just read all his current positions: Managing Director at MindNova Advertising Pty (Ltd), Marketing Marketing and Music: Is Marketing Really So Powerful That Any Song Can Become Famous?
-Or Does Talent Still Matter? - Today let's dive into a topic that's been buzzing around a lot: the relationship between marketing and music.
+Just read all his current positions: Managing Director at MindNova Advertising Pty (Ltd), Marketing Marketing and Music: Any Song Can Become Famous? - Today let's dive into a topic that's been buzzing around a lot: the relationship between marketing and music.
 We all know that marketing plays a massive role in the music industry, but does it actually hold the power to make any track a hit?
 Or does talent still stand a chance?
 First off, let's address… Director at Inland Kitesurfing Pty (Ltd), CEO at Avonstorm Entertainment, Producer at Avonstorm Pictures Pty (Ltd), Technical Director at Blo-Tant Pty (Ltd).

 Here is the interview and I initially ask about Cereal, his new project/show, a real blend of old and new: